Ezibenroc/shape-indexing/README.md

 Print the probability of the given image to belong to each of the classes, in the order provided by the CSV file.

+It requires a file containing the signature vectors of all the images, as computed by the program `learn`.
+Consider using the file `descriptors.info`.

 Basic usage:
 ```
 ./classify --classes <classes CSV file> --descriptors <descriptors file> --image <image file>